min2ha/ukwa-site/content/target/69156/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 18th July 2018: Future Relationship Between the UK and the EU

 General debate on the White Paper on the UK's future relationship with the EU after Brexit, including the proposed facilitated customs arrangement and preparations for "no deal".